freva-org/freva-nextgen/docs/source/developers/auth_example.rst

 **Security Notes**

 - *Redirect URI*: Must match the URI registered with the identity provider.
-                    Contact your freindly freva admins for advice.
+                    Contact your friendly freva admins for advice.
 - *Session Secret*: Set ``server.secret_key`` using a secure environment variable in production.
 - *HTTPS*: Always use HTTPS in production to protect token integrity.
 - Use a WSGI-compatible server like Gunicorn for deployment: